OpenLocalizationTestOrg/cpp-docs.handoff/ol-xliffcache/OpenLocalizationTestOrg/cpp-docs.fr-fr/master/e04a76658e808bdacee9cfebb9f807b0bdd7ca87.md

 ---
-title: "Functions (C++) | Microsoft Docs" ms.custom: ""
+title: Functions (C++) | Microsoft Docs ms.custom: ms.date: 11/04/2016
-ms.date: "11/04/2016"
-ms.reviewer: ""
+ms.reviewer:
-ms.suite: ""
+ms.suite:
 ms.technology:
-  - "devlang-cpp"
+- devlang-cpp
-ms.tgt_pltfrm: ""
+ms.tgt_pltfrm:
-ms.topic: "language-reference"
+ms.topic: language-reference
 dev_langs:
-  - "C++"
+- C++
 helpviewer_keywords:
-  - "defaults, arguments"
+- defaults, arguments
-  - "function definitions"
+- function definitions
-  - "function definitions, about function definitions"
+- function definitions, about function definitions
-  - "default arguments"
+- default arguments
-  - "declarators, functions"
+- declarators, functions
 ms.assetid: 33ba01d5-75b5-48d2-8eab-5483ac7d2274
 caps.latest.revision: 19
-author: "mikeblome"
+author: mikeblome
-ms.author: "mblome"
+ms.author: mblome
-manager: "ghogen"
+manager: ghogen
 translation.priority.ht:
-  - "cs-cz"
+- cs-cz
-  - "de-de"
+- de-de
-  - "es-es"
+- es-es
-  - "fr-fr"
+- fr-fr
-  - "it-it"
+- it-it
-  - "ja-jp"
+- ja-jp
-  - "ko-kr"
+- ko-kr
-  - "pl-pl"
+- pl-pl
-  - "pt-br"
+- pt-br
-  - "ru-ru"
+- ru-ru
-  - "tr-tr"
+- tr-tr
-  - "zh-cn"
+- zh-cn
-  - "zh-tw"
+- zh-tw
+translationtype: Human Translation
+ms.sourcegitcommit: 5187996fc377bca8633360082d07f7ec8a68ee57
+ms.openlocfilehash: e04a76658e808bdacee9cfebb9f807b0bdd7ca87

 ---
 # Functions (C++)
 A function is a block of code that performs some operation.
 A function can optionally define input parameters that enable callers to pass arguments into the function.
 A function can optionally return a value as output.
 Functions are useful for encapsulating common operations in a single reusable block, ideally with a name that clearly describes what the function does.
 The following function accepts two integers from a caller and returns their sum; `a` and `b` are *parameters* of type `int`.